top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_system_identification.md

 ## Duckietown setup notes {#demo-template-duckietown-setup}

-The Duckietown is not needed for the wheel calibration.
+The Duckietown is not needed for the wheels calibration.

-Here, describe the assumptions about the Duckietown, including:

-* Layout (tiles types)
-* Instrastructure (traffic lights, wifi networks, ...) required
-* Weather (lights, ...)

-Do not write instructions here.
-The instructions should be somewhere in [the part about Duckietowns](#duckietowns).
-Here, merely point to them.

 ## Duckiebot setup notes {#demo-template-duckiebot-setup}

 Mount the USB drive.

 See: The procedure is documented in [](#mounting-usb).

-Write here any special setup for the Duckiebot, if needed.

-Do not write instructions here.
-The instructions should be somewhere in the appropriate setup part.

 ## Pre-flight checklist {#demo-template-pre-flight}